 Juliette Burton is an award-winning comedian, speaker, writer, voiceover artist and mental health campaigner.

-Juliette has performed four solos shows, When I Grow Up, Look At Me, Decision Time and Butterfly Effect, at the Edinburgh Fringe.
-She has sold out the runs of her shows for the last four years in Edinburgh and won the Argus Angel Award (Brighton Fringe), Spirit Of The Fringe Award (Bedfringe) and Voice Mag’s Pick Of The Fringe Award (Edinburgh Fringe).
+Juliette has performed five solos shows, When I Grow Up, Look At Me, Decision Time, Butterfly Effect and Defined, at the Edinburgh Fringe, selling out multiple runs.
+She has won the Argus Angel Award (Brighton Fringe), Spirit Of The Fringe Award (Bedfringe) and Voice Mag’s Pick Of The Fringe Award (Edinburgh Fringe).
 She has also performed at Adelaide Fringe, Melbourne International Comedy Festival and New Zealand International Comedy Festival.
-Juliette toured her award-winning show, Butterfly Effect, around the UK and will be performing her new show, Defined, at the 2019 Edinburgh Fringe.
+Juliette toured Butterfly Effect around the UK in 2018.

 Juliette’s credits include The One Show (BBC One), This Morning (ITV), BBC At The Edinburgh Festivals (BBC iPlayer), Today (BBC Radio 4) and Afternoon Edition (BBC Radio 5 Live).

 As a writer, Juliette has contributed to Cosmopolitan, The Huffington Post, The iPaper and the BBC News website amongst others.
 Juliette studied journalism at the London College of Journalism and worked at the BBC as a broadcast journalist.
 She was also an in-house writer at IPC Media (now Time Inc UK), Archant and the Telegraph Media Group.
 Juliette has a diploma in Writing & Producing Comedy from the National Film & Television School.